microsoft/WhatTheHack/027-OSS-Database-Migration/README.md

 This hack includes a optional [lecture presentation](Coach/Lectures/README.md) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

 ## Learning Objectives
 In this hack you will solve a common challenge for companies migrating to the cloud: migrating open source databases to Azure.
-The application using the database is a sample e-commerce application written in Java.
+The application using the database is a sample e-commerce application written in Java (https://github.com/pzinsta/pizzeria).
 It will be configured to use both PostgreSQL and MySQL databases.

 The participants will learn how to: